How To Improve Your Executive Business English

 Record yourself speaking.
 Do not underestimate how powerful it is to record yourself speaking in English.
 No one likes to listen or watch themselves speaking in any language, especially in a different language than your native language.
 But, if you can make this one of your new habits, you can be assured that your speaking skills will benefit more than you imagined.
 Everyone knows what type of speaker they want to be.

-For more ideas of how to improve your speaking, please see this article.
+For more ideas of how to improve your speaking, please see this article titled 4 Steps to Confidently Speak English as a CEO.
 Recording yourself and finding specific items of improvement will allow you to become the speaker you desire.

 Focus on USING the language.
 It is not sufficient to know English.
 You must USE English.
 Most English courses focus on memorizing vocabulary and grammar.
 But, this is not helpful to a business executive.